Wednesday, December 9, 2015

 I will admit there is plenty of disturbing news in the world every day.
 But anger doesn’t seem to solve problems, and in many cases makes things worse.
 When my kids were little, the popular advice was to give them a pillow to punch or enroll them in an active sport like football so they could “get their anger out.”
 Even back then, this seemed unwise to me.
 Anger and punching just appeared to produce more anger and punching.
 As the mother of three boys, I was used to anger, even though my kids were not especially out of control.
 Still, there were balls thrown through windows, the occasional broken bone, and insults and expletives hurled (among other items) when anger exploded.
 All this was unsettling, to say the least.
 I’m not against active sports or punching bags (as long as they’re punched with joy!) but I found that reading a story or taking a walk in the woods was just –if not more—effective when tempers flared.

-My kids (now grown) still get angry now and then, and so do I. But as Kundalini yoga master Yogi Bhajan once said (and I’m paraphrasing here) the fire in your heart can be used to make food, or it can burn your house down!
-Anger and explosive passion can lead to so many types of destruction (including self destruction) and I’ve observed that anger begets anger, just as love produces more love.
+My kids (now grown) still get angry now and then, and so do I. Anger and explosive passion can lead to so many types of destruction (including self destruction) and I’ve observed that anger begets anger, just as love produces more love.
 I’ll stick to my healing mantras and breathing techniques to weather any angry storm; I’d rather let the light in than punch anyone’s lights out.
 Namaste!